I am in the office four days a week. I do not see patients on Tuesdays.

 My fees are based on a charge of $360/60 minutes.
 Most initial visits are 60-90 minutes.
 Most follow up appointments are 30-45 minutes.
 Fees are pro-rated based on the duration of the appointment.

 Payment is due at the time of service unless other arrangements have been made.
-I accept VISA/Mastercard, checks or cash.
+I accept VISA/Mastercard, checks or cash, or PayPal.

 I do not bill third party payors such as insurance companies or government programs (Medicare or MediCal).
 I will provide you with a statement that you may submit to your insurer for out of network reimbursement.
 Statements include all relevant information required for reimbursement including my tax ID number, ICD-10 diagnostic code and CPT procedure code.